 THIS DATE IN HISTORY: March 23

-The goal comes at 14:47 of the second period in the Kings' 6-3 loss to the Vancouver Canucks at the Great Western Forum in Inglewood, California.
+It comes at 14:47 of the second period in the Kings' 6-3 loss to the Vancouver Canucks at the Great Western Forum in Inglewood, California.
 Gretzky takes a cross-ice pass from defenseman Marty McSorley on a give-and-go that leaves Vancouver goalie Kirk McLean out of position and allows Gretzky to score into a virtually empty net.

 The sellout crowd erupts when teammates, led by Luc Robitaille and followed closely by McSorley, mob him after Gretzky raises his arms in triumph.